Acceptance Devices | PAX A77 Terminal User Guide

 Cybersource

-For routine equipment orders, you can order directly from the Fulfillment page, discussed later.
-For large-quantity purchases or questions about complex hardware distribution services, contact terminalfulfillment@visa.com.
+For small-quantity orders, place your order directly on the Fulfillment page.
+For help with bulk orders or questions about complex hardware distribution, contact terminalfulfillment@visa.com.

 • Card reader (payment terminal).
 Model does not include an integrated printer.